slowe/jsFITS/README.md

 For this library to work it has a few dependencies:

 * [binaryajax.js](http://www.nihilogic.dk/labs/binaryajax/binaryajax.js) -- this does the XMLHttpRequest and the bit extraction.
-It is created by Jacob Seidelin and is only about 6.2 kB.
+It is created by Jacob Seidelin and is only about 6.2 kB;
-* [excanvas.js](http://code.google.com/p/explorercanvas/) -- this is used to allow canvas support on Internet Explorer.
+* [excanvas.js](http://code.google.com/p/explorercanvas/) -- this is used to allow canvas support on Internet Explorer;
 * [jquery.js](http://jquery.com/) -- not used a great deal and I'll try to remove the need for it.

 Limitations
 -----------